 I am a professional musician with 21 years of experience in multiple genres including pop, rock, classical, Irish, jazz, and contemporary music.
 I am trained in a variety of instruments including piano, flute, bass guitar, acoustic/electric guitar, percussion, synthesizers, and more.
 I also specialize in programming drums/samples, strings, horns, woodwinds, and anything else a song needs.
 I have been a producer for five years and work primarily in Pro Tools and Logic Pro.

 I studied Music Composition and Music Business at the University of Georgia ('17).
-While there, I produced and engineered albums, live sessions, and concerts of local musicians and professional ensembles.
-I am well-versed in music theory, history, and aural skills.
-I also have absolute pitch/perfect pitch.
-I am also a big fan of film scoring, and have scored a few short films.
+While there, I produced and engineered albums, live sessions, and concerts of numerous artists and professional ensembles.
+I have also created covers of various songs which have millions of cumulative views.
+I am well-trained in music theory, history, and aural skills.
+I have perfect pitch, which is a great asset to my productions.
+I am an also an avid film composer, as I love the genre and have scored a few short films.
 I would love to work with you!

 Interview with Corin Rogers

 Q: How would you describe your style?

 A: That is difficult to define!
 If I had to condense it, I would say that I work in a pop-acoustic style with a cinematic/filmscorey slant.
 It would be easier to define my style by listing my influences: Ryan Tedder, Hans Zimmer, Coldplay, Jack Antonoff, Jon Bellion, Alex Lacamoire, Benny Blanco, Jon Hopkins, Brian Eno, Olafur Arnalds, Ludevico Einaudi, Thomas Newman, Sigur Ros, Ed Sheeran.
 I'm somewhere in between all of them!

 Q: Can you share one music production tip?